emarc99/AttensysUI/README-SESSION-KEYS.md

 2. **Demo Page**: The `/session-demo` route provides a complete demonstration of session key functionality.

-3. **Wallet Connection**: Session keys work with the existing wallet connection flow using Argent X.
+3. **Wallet Connection**: Session keys work with the existing wallet connection flow using Argent X smart account, Argent Mobile or Web wallet.

 ## Usage Instructions

 ### For Users

-1. Connect your Argent X wallet
+1. Connect your Argent X smart account, Argent Mobile or Web wallet
 2. Create a session by clicking the "Create Session" button
 3. Approve the session creation transaction in your wallet
 4. Once active, the session allows the application to execute transactions without additional signatures